MP for Chichester

 Liberal Democrat Spokesperson (Justice)

 Jess Brown-Fuller is the Liberal Democrat MP for Chichester, elected in 2024.
-She currently serves as the Liberal Democrat Spokesperson for Justice and sits on the Courts and Tribunals Bill committee, having previously been the party’s Spokesperson for Hospitals and Primary Care and a member of the Backbench Business Committee.
+She currently serves as the Liberal Democrat Spokesperson for Justice and sits on the Courts and Tribunals Bill committee; she has previously served on the Backbench Business Committee and as Lib Dem Spokesperson for Hospitals and Primary Care.

-She has declared 11 financial interests, including donations and other support for activities as an MP, gifts and hospitality from UK sources, miscellaneous entries, and earnings from employment (including ongoing paid employment).
+She has declared 11 financial interests, including donations and other support for her MP activities, gifts and hospitality from UK sources, miscellaneous interests, and earnings from employment (including ongoing paid employment).

 Generated 21 February 2026